Montana's TikTok ban has been blocked by a federal judge

 Even so, the text of the original bill stated that anyone in violation of the law would have been liable to pay $10,000 per violation, and also liable for an additional $10,000 each day the violation continued.

-CBS News has reached out to the offices of the Montana governor and attorney general for comment.
+CBS News has reached out to the office of the Montana governor for comment.

 for more features.